-In order to comply with this requirement, municipal clerks are required to submit a completed Polling Place Accessibility Survey Self-Assessment (EL-501) indicating accessibility conformance A copy of this survey is available on the agency website where it may be submitted electronically.
+In order to comply with this requirement, municipal clerks are required to submit a completed Polling Place Accessibility Self-Assessment (EL-501) indicating accessibility compliance.
+A copy of this survey is available on the agency website where it may be submitted electronically.
 Wis.
 Stat. § 5.25(4)(a).

-- 1. A separate Accessibility Survey must be completed for every polling place within a municipality. - 1.
-A New Polling Place Self-Assessment must be submitted for WEC staff to add the new polling place to WisVote. - a.
-A self-assessment must also be submitted to document any changes to the voter's route if there are renovations or the voting room changes at an existing polling place. - This survey must be submitted every time there is a polling location change or addition. - 3.2.
-If it is determined that a polling place is inaccessible, the municipal clerk and the governing body must determine how to make the polling place accessible or find a new location. - 4.3.
+- 1. A New Polling Place Self-Assessment must be submitted for WEC staff to add the new polling place to WisVote. - a.
+A self-assessment must also be submitted to document any changes to the voter's route if there are renovations or the voting room changes at an existing polling place. - 2.
+If it is determined that a polling place is inaccessible, the municipal clerk and the governing body must determine how to make the polling place accessible or find a new location. - 3.
 Polling place accessibility should be reviewed periodically.